Postsynaptic potential

-Ion Involvement
+Ion involvement

 Ions can create excitatory or inhibitory potentials due to their unique reversal potentials and the membrane's permeability to each ion.
 The Nernst equation and Goldman equation can calculate membrane potential differences based on ion concentration, offering predictions into how ions can affect postsynaptic potentials.
 Ions are subject to two main forces, diffusion and electrostatic repulsion.
 Ions will tend towards their equilibrium potential, which is the state where the diffusion force cancels out the force of electrostatic repulsion.
 When a membrane is at its equilibrium potential, there is no longer a net movement of ions.

 Neurons have a resting potential of about −70 mV.
 When a neurotransmitter binds to a postsynaptic receptor, this can lead to the opening or closing of ion channels, allowing ions to flow inside or outside of the cell, changing the membrane potential.
 When an ion channel opens and there is a net gain of positively charged ions, like sodium (Na^{+}) and calcium (Ca^{2+}), that flow into the cell, this creates excitatory postsynaptic potentials (EPSP) that depolarize the cell membrane increasing the likelihood of an action potential by bringing the neuron's potential closer to its firing threshold (about -55 mV).

 The opposite can happen when the opening of ion channels results in the flow of negatively charged ions, like chloride (Cl^{−}), into the cell, or positively charged ions, like potassium (K^{+}), to flow out of the cell, creating inhibitory postsynaptic potentials (IPSP) that hyperpolarize the cell membrane, decreasing the likelihood of an action potential by bringing the neuron's potential further away from its firing threshold.

-It is important to note that neurotransmitters are not inherently excitatory or inhibitory.
+Neurotransmitters are not inherently excitatory or inhibitory.
 A single neurotransmitter can bind to different types of receptors on the postsynaptic neuron, opening or closing specific ion channels coupled to the receptor.

-Relation to Action Potentials
+Relation to action potentials

 EPSPs and IPSPs are transient changes in the membrane potential.
 These changes in membrane potential occur at the postsynaptic membrane located on the dendrites or cell body of a neuron, specifically at the synapse where it receives signals from a presynaptic neuron.
 EPSPs resulting from neurotransmitter release at a single synapse are generally too small to trigger an action potential spike in the postsynaptic neuron.
 However, a neuron may receive synaptic inputs from hundreds, if not thousands, of other neurons, with varying amounts of simultaneous input, so the combined activity of afferent neurons can cause large fluctuations in membrane potential or subthreshold membrane potential oscillations.
 If the postsynaptic cell is sufficiently depolarized, an action potential will occur.
 For example, in low-threshold spikes depolarizations by the T-type calcium channel occur at low, negative, membrane depolarizations resulting in the neuron reaching the threshold.
 Action potentials are not graded; they are an all-or-none response.